-As of March 31, 2022 and December 31, 2021, the Company had zero and \$15,000, respectively, of accrued expenses and other current liabilities, pursuant to its related party consulting agreements.
+The Company had accounts payable of \$8,000 as of June 30, 2022 and accrued expenses and other current liabilities of \$15,000 as of December 31, 2021, pursuant to its related party consulting agreements.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.